• Home

 Newer versions of LaunchDarkly SDKs replace users with contexts

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."
-To learn more, read Contexts and segments.
+To learn more, read Contexts.

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.